40 Best DIY Gift Ideas for Any Occasion

 Many experts believe that weight loss comes down to about 80 percent diet and 20 percent exercise, so if you want to lose weight, you want to make sure you’re eating the cleanest diet you possibly can.

-The following whole foods are the Best Weight Loss Foods to help you slim down and regain your health in no time and can also cut your risk for various diseases like heart disease, autoimmune disease, and cancer!
+These Top 30 Plant-Based Weight Loss Foods will help you slim down in no time and can also cut your risk for various diseases like heart disease, autoimmune disease, and cancer!

 Pin for Later!

 Since many whole foods are lower in calories than unhealthy processed foods, dieters can eat more of some of these foods.

 However, that still doesn’t mean you can go crazy, which is why I’ve included portion sizes and nutrition information for the weight loss foods on this list.

 Be especially careful to limit your intake of higher calorie foods like meat, nuts, seeds, oils, and animal products (if you’re not already following a vegan diet).